tengcharmaine/tp/docs/UserGuide.md

 **Q**: Is there a way to import patient data into ClinicMate from other software?<br>
 **A**: ClinicMate does not currently support direct import of patient data from other software.
 However, you can manually enter patient data using the `add` command.

-**Q**: Can I use ClinicMate on multiple computers?<br>
-**A**: Yes, you can use ClinicMate on multiple computers.
-Simply copy the ClinicMate `.jar` file and the `clinicmate.json` data file to the other computer and run the application as usual.

 **Q**: I am not able to directly access the user guide by pressing on the icon in the help window.<br>
 **A**: Linux users might face some difficulties when trying to directly access.
 Unfortunately, we currently do not have a solution for this.
 Please access our user guide in the alternative way, which is to copy the URL and pasting it in your web browser.

-**Q**: The right side of the window (Notes window) does not display the most updated contact I interacted with.<br>
+**Q**: The patient notes panel does not display the most updated contact I interacted with.<br>
-**A**: Currently, our implementation of the Notes window is that it will only be changed when you use the `find ` command.
-No other command changes the content of the Notes window.
+**A**: Currently, our implementation of the patient notes panel is that it will only be changed when you use the `find ` or `show` command.
+No other command changes the content of the patient notes panel.

-**Q**: The notes display is not showing the full note.
+**Q**: The patient notes panel is not showing the full note.
 Can I expand the display?<br>
-**A**: ClinicMate does not currently support expanding the notes display.
+**A**: ClinicMate does not currently support expanding the patient notes panel.
 However, you can scroll through the notes both vertically and horizontally using the scrollbar provided.

-**Q**: Some of my patient information is being truncated in the display.
+**Q**: Some of my patient information is being truncated in the patient list panel.
 How can I view the full information?<br>
-**A**: Unfortunately, ClinicMate displays patient information in a fixed format, including sections such as email and note, in a fixed format that might cause long entries to be truncated (eg. An excessively long name would cause the name, age and gender to be truncated).
+**A**: Unfortunately, ClinicMate displays patient information in a fixed format, including sections such as email and note, that might cause long entries to be truncated (e.g. An excessively long name would cause the name, age and gender to be truncated).
 This will be fixed in a future release.

-**Q**: Long lines of notes in the patient list are being unevenly truncated.
+**Q**: Long lines of notes in the patient list panel are being unevenly truncated.
 Is this normal?<br>
 **A**: Yes, this is a known issue.
-You can still view the full note using the `show` command through the note display.
+You can still view the full note using the `show` command through the patient notes panel.

 **Q**: Can I use `addnote` repeatedly with the same message?<br>
 **A**: Yes!
 ClinicMate does not restrict the number of times you can use the `addnote` command with the same message.

+**Q**: Do you support non-english inputs?
+**A**: We do not have dedicated support for non-english inputs, and some features might not work as expected.
+We recommend using English inputs for the best experience.

 --------------------------------------------------------------------------------------------------------------------
-## Appendix: Planned Enhancements
+<div style="page-break-after: always;"></div>

+## Coming Soon

 1. **Support for multiple phone numbers**: Allow users to add multiple phone numbers for a single patient record.
-2. **Error handling**: Improve error messages in `edit` command to check for existence of IC number in the event of empty fields.
-3. **Custom fields**: Allow users to customize fields for patient records to suit their clinic's requirements.
-4. **Date of Birth**: Add a field for date of birth to patient records for better age calculation.
+2. **Date of Birth**: Add a field for date of birth to patient records for better age calculation.
-5. **Appointment scheduling**: Implement a feature to track and schedule patient appointments.
+3. **Appointment scheduling**: Implement a feature to track and schedule patient appointments.
-6. **Flexible Find command**: Allow users to be able to find patients by their name, age, email, address, etc.
-7. **Updated Notes window**: Update the Notes window to display the most updated note of the patient the user interacted with last.
-8. **Support for patient identification**: Allow users to use other methods to identify patients, such as passport numbers, names or driving license numbers.
+4. **Support for patient identification**: Allow users to use other methods to identify patients, such as passport numbers, names or driving license numbers.
-9. **Add Note features**:
-- Implement a feature to allow users to edit and delete specific notes.
-- Allow users to know whose note they are viewing, by displaying the patient's name or IC number.
-- Implement a feature for users to have the option of hiding the notes section in the patient's profile card.
-- Allow users to tag and label different types of notes.
-For example, a tag for patient's diagnosis and another for their medication.
-10. **Optional fields**: Allowing some fields e.g. email, phone number to be optional fields.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>